Taylor Swift: Achievements

 In the US, Swift has sold 116.7 million album units, including 54 million pure sales, as of May 2025.
-She is the solo artist with the most weeks at number one on the Billboard 200; the female artist with the most number-one albums on the Billboard 200 (14) and most number-one debuts on the Billboard Hot 100 (7, tied with Ariana Grande); the artist with the most number-one songs on Pop Airplay; the first artist to chart five albums in the top 10 of the Billboard 200; and the first woman to have both an album (Fearless) and a song ("Shake It Off") receive Diamond certifications from the Recording Industry Association of America (RIAA).
-Billboard ranked her at number eight on its list "Greatest of All Time Artists" (2019), number two on "Greatest Pop Stars of the 21st Century" (2024), and number one on "Top 100 Women Artists of the 21st Century" and "Top Artists of the 21st Century" (both 2025).
+She is the solo artist with the most Billboard 200 number-one albums (15, tied with Drake) and the most weeks at number one on the chart (98); the female artist with the most Billboard Hot 100 number-one debuts (9); the artist with the most number-one songs on Adult Pop Airplay and Pop Airplay (both 16); the first living artist to chart five albums in the top 10 of the Billboard 200; and the first artist to spend one hundred weeks atop the Billboard Artist 100.
+Swift is the first woman to have both an album and a song receive diamond certifications from the Recording Industry Association of America (RIAA), and also to have 100 million RIAA-certified album units.
+Billboard ranked Swift at number eight on its list "Greatest of All Time Artists" (2019), number three on "Top Country Artists of the 21st Century" (2025), number two on "Greatest Pop Stars of the 21st Century" (2024), and number one on "Top 100 Women Artists of the 21st Century" and "Top Artists of the 21st Century" (both 2025).

 Swift has appeared in power listings.
-In 2024, she became the first solo artist, and second overall (after Beyoncé and Jay-Z), to top Billboards annual Power 100 ranking of the top music industry executives.
+In 2024, she became the first solo artist to top Billboards annual Power 100 ranking of the top music industry executives.
 Time included her on its annual list of the 100 most influential people in 2010, 2015, and 2019.
-She was one of the "Silence Breakers" that the magazine spotlighted as Person of the Year in 2017 for speaking up about sexual assault.
-In 2023, she became the first person to be recognized as Times Person of the Year for "achievement in the arts" and the first woman to appear on a Person of the Year cover more than once.
-She received an honorary Doctor of Fine Arts degree from New York University and served as its commencement speaker on May 18, 2022.
+Swift was one of the "Silence Breakers" that the magazine spotlighted as Person of the Year in 2017 for speaking up about sexual assault.
+In 2023, she became the first individual from the arts to be named Time Person of the Year and the first woman to appear on a Person of the Year cover more than once.
+Swift received an honorary Doctor of Fine Arts degree from New York University and served as its commencement speaker on May 18, 2022.